jpoz/flexjson/README.md

 ## ⚙️ How It Works

-PartialJSON uses a custom lexer and parser system for the partial JSON parsing, and a state machine approach for streaming parsing:
+FlexJSON uses a custom lexer and parser system for the partial JSON parsing, and a state machine approach for streaming parsing:

 1. **Lexer**: Tokenizes the input string into JSON tokens (strings, numbers, booleans, etc.)
 2. **Parser**: Converts tokens into a structured map representation